raypengking/bentopdf/README.md

 ### 🚀 Quick Start with Docker

-You can run BentoPDF directly from Docker Hub without cloning the repository:
+You can run RayPDF directly from Docker Hub without cloning the repository:

 ```bash
 docker run -p 3000:80 bentopdf/bentopdf:latest